HuffordLab/GenomeQC/README.md

 genome assembly and structural annotations.
 It also benchmarks user supplied assemblies and annotations against the publicly available reference genomes of their choice.
-It is optimized for small and medium sized plant genomes (&lt;2.5 Gb) and has pre-computed results for several maize genomes.
+It is optimized for small and medium sized genomes (&lt;2.5 Gb) and has pre-computed results for several maize genomes.

 **Installation**